evaisabelberg/George/README.md

 ### Run manually from command prompt
 1. Inside George root folder, run 'npm install' and 'npm client-install'
 2. Run 'npm start'
-3. Navigate to url:port in browser
+3. Navigate to url:port in a browser

 **Note: The browser must have Redux Dev Tools installed to work with this application.**